The Black Dahlia Murder! A Peek At Hollywood’s Dark Underbelly

 Since arriving in Los Angeles to live with her father in 1943 at the age of nineteen, things were tough.
 They soon fell out.
-Elizabeth left home, travelling to Santa Barbara, where a charge of underage drinking resulted in further trouble.
+Elizabeth left home, traveling to Santa Barbara, where a charge of underage drinking resulted in further trouble.

 She went back to Florida for a time, but by the summer of 1946, she returned to Los Angeles.
 This time she looked to make it in the film history.
-She lived at various places and with various people during this time – the last six months of her life.
+She lived in various places and with various people during this time – the last six months of her life.

 A Most Gruesome Murder In Tinseltown

 The morning of 15th January 1947 brought with it the grim discovery of Short’s body on the grass of a vacant lot in the Leimert Park area of Los Angeles.
 As well as the severing at the waist, there were substantial wounds to Short’s face.
 Cuts from “ear to ear” had left the impression of a wicked grin on her face.
-Her throat also brandished a deep and viscous slash.
+Her throat also brandished a deep and vicious slash.

 Rope-burn marks were present on both her wrists, indicating rope used to tie and hang her from her hands.
 She was likely left like this for hours judging from the marks, and suffered a tortuous death.

 Detectives had many potential suspects to speak to.
-All of them however, had alibis, which meant the police had no leads to follow up on.
+All of them, however, had alibis, which meant the police had no leads to follow up on.